How do I know if I'm ready for Endless Customers?

 So in the end, you cannot say you are "different" and at the same time be convinced that you are in the same "battle of trust" as all of us.

-A company that is truly ready for They Ask, You Answer can say this:
+A business that is truly ready for Endless Customers can say this:

 "We are no different.
 We are engaged in a "battle of trust," just like everyone else.
 But if we want to become the most trusted voice in our industry, we have to be willing to talk about things no one wants to talk about.
 We must empower our employees to help us educate our buyers in the way they want to learn.
 And we accept that They Ask, You Answer journey never ends.
 We know the things we do won't always work right away, but we are patient and not afraid to fail."